marcioggs/ng-i18n-merge-files/README.md

 ### id-prefix

 If set, a prefix will be added to the translation message id based on the translation filename.
-The same two JSON files from the previous examples would be merged into:
+The same two JSON files from the initial examples would be merged into:

 ```json
 {